 The ENPA Works-in-Progress Seminar (WiPS), launched by ENPA in October 2021, and run by Nadia Augustyniak, Mona Behnke, Mayssa Rekhis, and Lavinia Țânculescu-Popa on the steering committee, is a forum in which faculty, researchers and postgraduate students present works in progress, receive feedback, and exchange ideas about research in psychological anthropology and allied fields.
-We meet via Zoom on the second Friday of each month from 4 to 6 pm CET.
+We meet on the second Thursday of each month from 5 to 7 pm CET.

 Each seminar meeting features one or more presentations of work in progress.
 The presentation format is flexible and open-ended; each seminar includes ample time for discussion, offering a stimulating, collaborative space to foster discussions in psychological anthropology.